Delirium–Patient Version (PDQ®)

 General Information About Delirium

-- Delirium is a confused mental state that causes changes in awareness and behavior.
+- Delirium is a confused mental state that can occur in patients who have cancer.

 - Delirium may come and go during the day.